makyo/drab-makyo.com/cv.md

 Creativity related projects
 :
+    2018:

+    * [Hybrid](http://hybrid.ink) --- A publishing company focused on thoughtful writing --- Jekyll site designed and hosted on Netlify

     2017:

     * [MEALTIME WITH MADDY](http://mealtime.with.maddypa.ws) --- A blog and an upcoming book of LOUD FOOD --- Jekyll site designed and hosted on GitHub.